About the Women in Materials group

 Jess graduated in 2007 with an MEng in Materials Science and Engineering from Imperial College.
 Directly from university she joined Rolls-Royce as a graduate trainee affiliated to the Materials department based in Derby, which led to a 2.5 year role as a Repair Technologist, developing robust repair techniques for a variety of mainly civil-aerospace components and materials including fan blades, blisks and composite components.
 In 2011 Jess left Rolls-Royce to join Dyson as a Materials Engineer, building Dyson’s UK-based materials function into a small team, before moving into a more general Engineering Management position in 2016.

 Jess was formerly a member of the IOM3 Younger Members committee, and joined the WIM committee in 2013, taking on the role of Chair in 2015.

 Away from work, Jess has a young family and enjoys horse riding, foraging and making home-made charcuterie.

-Serena Best - Dept of Materials Science and Metallurgy, University of Cambridge
+Professor Serena Best - University of Cambridge

 Alicia was educated in Ireland and at London Metropolitan University (Londonmet) where she obtained MSc and PhD degrees in the field of Polymer Technology and Engineering, specialising in the fracture mechanics of plastics.
 She subsequently went on to become a senior lecturer within the School of Polymer Technology at Londonmet but has also held a lecturing post at the University of Waikato in New Zealand and has been employed as a consultant with the British Plastics Federation.